santanag1223/Analyze-Subs/README.md

 ### *From My Research at Texas A&M University*
 # Analyze Submissions `analyzeSubs.py`

+## Description:
-- Python Script that takes submissions.zip file and outputs an Excel spreadsheet to analyize data from submissions.
+Python Script that takes C++ assignment submissions in a zipfile and outputs an Excel spreadsheet to analyize data from submissions.

+See Subs_anonymized.zip for zipfile formatting.

+## Arguments:
-- Program has two arguments to be passed when running:
+The Script has **1 required argument** and **2 optional arguments** to be passed when running:
+  - (required) &nbsp; *workingDir* :

-  - First is the zipfile.
-The zipfile should either be in the current directory OR a path to the zipfile from the root directory.
+<br /> The workingDir should be a zipfile either in the current directory OR a path to the zipfile from the root directory
+<br /> (i.e. `/mnt/c/users/.../<workingDir>`)
+  - (optional) &nbsp;  *allSubs* :

-  - Second is an optional argument that allows for either all submissions to be compiled or only the final submissions.
-By Default it will only compile the final submissions, so passing '-a' will compile all submissions.
+<br /> Allows for either all submissions to be compiled or only the final submissions of each student.
+By Default it will only compile the final submissions, passing `-a` or `--allSubs` will compile all submissions.

-- to run the file input should be: `user$: python3 analyzeSubs.py <zipfile or zipfile path> <-a>`

-**Subs_anonymized.zip is a sample file**
+  - (optional) &nbsp; *mulitSet*:
+<br /> Allows for a group of datasets to be ran together, and output into a single excel file.
+When running as a multiSet, the workingDir passed should be a path to a folder with multiple datasets (zipfiles) within it.
+Arguement *allSubs* is set to True.

+## How to run:
+Terminal Input : `user$: <python / python3> analyzeSubs.py <workingDir> <-a OR -m>`

+Demo script with Subs_anonymized.zip